Sreevarshan-fin/Atliq-Hospitality-Analysis/README.md

 👉 Booking: Analyzing booking patterns, peak seasons, and customer preferences to enhance marketing strategies and increase occupancy.
 👉 Rating: Monitoring guest reviews and ratings across platforms to identify areas for improvement in service quality, amenities, and overall guest satisfaction.

-These metrics provide valuable insights to improve operational performance, refine strategies, and ensure consistent growth at Atliq Hospitality.
+These metrics provide valuable insights to improve operational performance, refine strategies, and ensure consistent growth at Atliq Hospitality